Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 Child care off-base can be expensive and difficult to secure and the CDC has a wait list for some categories.

-Weather: October to April features everything from blizzards, black ice on the roads (if you have to scrape your windshield in the morning, watch for ice patches on bridges, ramps, etc.) to freezing rain, snow, etc. Winter driving involves due diligence, speed reduction and lengthening space between vehicles.
+Weather: October to April features everything from blizzards, black ice on the roads (watch for ice patches on bridges, ramps, etc.) to freezing rain, snow, (you may have to scrape your windshield in the morning) etc. Winter driving involves due diligence, speed reduction and lengthening space between vehicles.

 Grand Forks Air Force Base is a Global Hawk Base.

 "Forging innovative airpower through world-class Airmen, installation support, and community partnerships; Warriors of the North enabling victory across the spectrum--local, national, global, and space--because without It...you lose!"

 In 1954, the Department of Defense chose Grand Forks as the site for an Air Defense Command base.
 Community-minded citizens donated $65,000 toward the purchase of a 5,400-acre tract of land.
 The actual construction of the base began in February of 1956.
 By 1960, the Air Force had stationed the KC-135 and the F-101 B fighter interceptor.
 Two years later, the first B-52 bomber arrived and by the end of the decade, Minuteman II Intercontinental Ballistic Missile became operational.